ubernaut/simple_interval_timer/README.md

 # simple_interval_timer

-MIT license blah blah blah IDGAF
+MIT license blah blah blah

 A very simple timer that I use for cooking and workouts.
 Input the number of seconds and hit start, it will run and beep until you hit stop.

+It tries to keep your screen awake so you can see the count.

 run it from here: